ctfs/write-ups-2015/32c3-ctf-2015/web/kummerkasten-300/README.md

 As the task was saying that the format of the flag is not of the standard form I concatenated the token with the password and it went through.

-> Read the manual if unsure, post comment(s) if unclear.

 ## Other write-ups and resources